RooneyMcNibNug/tangara-stuff/README.md

 # tangara-stuff
-Various items to manage the Tangara portable music player

 I have some scripts saved on the root directory of the SD card.
 This is basically the flow I use to organize, sanatize, and load music on there.